-We have added new indicators and updated other components to further refine the index from prior iterations.
+We added new indicators and updated other components to further refine the index from prior iterations.

-For more on data preparation and data processing, please download the full report in the link below.
+For more on data preparation and data processing, please download the full 2023 report.

-Includes the overall and pillar results and granular detail on all 70 indicators
+Includes the overall and pillar results and granular detail on all 71 indicators.

 - Australia (web results) – Australia (PDF)